IDMNYU/IdeationPrototypingFA19_McDermott/future.md

 ### Write up: Due during the reading period

 Turn in a short (500 words) write-up explaining your process and reflecting on your results.
 You may also reflect on the feedback you received in critique, and on any changes you would make to improve the project.
 This will be due to NYU Classes during the reading period.

+### Reference Projects/Videos:

+One that leans toward artistic: https://vimeo.com/202106875 One that leans toward research based: https://www.fastcompany.com/90177041/the-toilet-of-the-future-is-made-of-mushrooms One that is a bit of a mixture: https://vimeo.com/219922957